seabassgonzalez/oldPersonalSite/README.md

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Learning full-stack Web Development... the journey continues at Telegraph Prep...
+Learning full-stack Web Development... the journey has begun at Telegraph Academy...

 Javascript, Node, I like to code